Philodendron Prince of Orange Plant Care Guide

 New foliage is bright orange, and darkens over time to a green colour.

-🌸 Does the Philodendron Prince of Orange Bloom?
+Repotting Philodendron Prince of Orange

 The Philodendron Prince of Orange can bloom, but rarely.
+Philodendron Prince of Orange is grown primarily for its striking foliage (rather than its flowers).

 The Philodendron Prince of Orange can be propagated by crown offshoots.